 The PPCS provides input and strategic counsel on a wide variety of campus sustainability programs and projects, ranging from the creation of Ohio State Sustainability Goals in 2015 to the establishment in 2017 of a private-public partnership to manage university energy systems, including the implementation of energy conservation measures in campus buildings.
 All proposals for funding from the Ohio State Sustainability Fund (OSSF) are submitted to the PPCS for input prior to final decisions.
 Past projects include construction of a Compressed Natural Gas (CNG) fueling station to serve the Campus Area Bus Service (CABS) fleet of CNG vehicles; replacement of ineffective recycling panel signage with new more informative and uniform signage; and installation of a grind-2-energy system for food scraps.
 A project to assess the feasibility of using groundwater as a feed source for Mirror Lake has led to the installation of infrastructure to permanently eliminate the use of drinking water to fill the lake.
 PPCS members look forward to discovering new opportunities for Ohio State’s advancement in sustainability.

-The PPCS is dedicated to interacting with and aiding the broadest possible audience in the university community in pursuit of advancing current programs, fomenting campus cultural change and directing sustainable campus policy development.
-To apply for funding from the Ohio State Sustainability Fund, complete the Sustainability Fund Application below and send it to firstname.lastname@example.org.
-Sustainability Fund Reporting Requirements and Sustainability Fund Criteria are below also.
-For questions concerning the sustainability fund or the PPCS, please contact email@example.com.
+The PPCS is dedicated to interacting with and aiding the broadest possible audience in the university community to advance current programs, foment campus cultural change and direct sustainable campus policy development.
+To apply for funding from the Ohio State Sustainability Fund, complete the Project Funding Request in the PDF package below and send it to email@example.com.
+Sustainability Fund reporting requirements and project criteria are also in this document.
+For questions concerning the Sustainability Fund or the PPCS, please contact firstname.lastname@example.org.